react-grid-layout/react-grid-layout/README.md

 // Callback so you can save the layout.
 // Calls back with (currentLayout, allLayouts). allLayouts are keyed by breakpoint.
 onLayoutChange: React.PropTypes.func

+// Callback when the width changes, so you can modify the layout as needed.
+// Calls back with (containerWidth, margin, cols)
+onWidthChange: React.Proptypes.func
 ```

 #### Grid Item Props